kordastilab/cytoClustR/docs/rJava.md

 6. Finally, copy and paste in the terminal the following:
 > sudo ln -f -s $(/usr/libexec/java_home)/jre/lib/server/libjvm.dylib /usr/local/lib

 After that you should be all set.
-Restart the R/Rstudio and run the following commands to run cytoClusteR (the commands are the same as in the main [`README file`](https://github.com/kordastilab/cytocluster/blob/master/README.md):
+Restart R/Rstudio and run the following commands to run cytoClusteR (the commands are the same as in the main [`README file`](https://github.com/kordastilab/cytocluster/blob/master/README.md):
 > library(shiny)
 > runGitHub("cytocluster", "kordastilab")